cold weather - snow driving - tires and chains - salted roads

 avoid quick or jack-rabbit starts

-Avoid hard braking.
+Avoid hard brakings

 If you have to brake hard, don't pump, just push down and hold so the anti-lock